Reports are the heart of the Checkr user experience. Use the Reports page to:

 Once evergreen consent has been obtained, click Subscriptions under Candidate information and define the Subscription.

 - Select the checkbox to certify that you have received evergreen consent from the candidate and then click Add Subscription.

 - Use the pulldown menu to select a Package

 - Enter the Monthly interval at which the Subscription will be run.
 To run a Package annually, enter 12.

-- Enter a date for the First occurrence of the Subscription, which is the date when the first Report will be initiated.
+- Enter a date for the First occurrence of the Subscription

 The Next occurrence field will automatically populate based on the Monthly interval entered.
 Check your work, and click Save.
 To add additional Subscriptions, click Add More Subscriptions and complete the information for each new row.

 Subscriptions are run as batch jobs every 24 hours.
 Your Subscriptions are guaranteed to be run within 24 hours of your selected run date.